Electricity and Magnetism I (PHY 321)

 • The magnetic field produced by a circular loop carrying current is exactly solvable along the axis that runs through the center of the circle (perpendicular to the plane of the circle), but not exactly solvable anywhere else.

 There are some simple, standard approximations, that are known to be reasonably good, and don’t involve tricks.
 The problem is that they require an enormous number of exceedingly boring computations.
-An here is where the computer comes to the rescue.
+And here is where the computer comes to the rescue.
 Just by being able and willing to do an enormous number of simple, boring computations, the computer can give us good, approximate solutions to many problems.

 Why wouldn’t we want to use modern tools?